KenKundert/avendesora/doc/configuring.rst

 **credential_ids** = 'username email':

-    A string that contains the field names (space separated) that should be considered by the credentials command for the account identity.
+    A string that contains the field names (space separated) that should be considered by the :ref:`credentials command <credentials command>` for the account identity.

 .. index::
     single: credential_secrets setting